 The Morson Group was founded by Gerry Mason from his family home in 1969.
 Over the past 50 years, the Morson Group has become one of the largest engineering recruitment companies in the world and developed a diverse collection of businesses with an outstanding reputation for delivering solutions across a range of sectors, including aerospace, construction, automotive, and digital.

-With thanks to the generosity of the Morson Group, we were able to create the Maker Space and Morson Engine Room, an environment that enables students and staff to enhance their practical skillset and knowledge of applications.
+With thanks to the generosity of the Morson Group, we went on to create the Maker Space and Morson Engine Room, an environment which enabled students and staff to enhance their practical skillset and knowledge of applications.

 Our Maker Space is an additive manufacturing and digital fabrication facility which also houses the 3D Print Hive.
 The Morson Engine Room houses our heavy machinery, including the waterjet cutter and 3D metal printer; it also features our Metrology room, a space for more analytical work, including reverse engineering, prototyping, measurement, and microscopy.